programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 | 6212 | on   | True     | 0.052097    | 0.494741 | 0.025774 |
 | 581  | as   | True     | 0.098149    | 0.223826 | 0.021968 |

-For this review, the top negative and positive products of coefficients and TF-IDF scores are for seemingly insignificant but generally predictive terms. first we have words with obvious gendering, such as _she_, _her_, _mrs_, _lady_, _woman_, _he_, _his_, and _mr_, but the other terms with high products are function words with variance by gender.
+For this review, the top negative and positive products of coefficients and TF-IDF scores are for seemingly insignificant but generally predictive terms.
+First we have words with obvious gendering, such as _she_, _her_, _mrs_, _lady_, _woman_, _he_, _his_, and _mr_, but the other terms with high products are function words with variance by gender.
 The terms _and_, _a_, and _with_ are apparently feminized, whereas _the_, _of_, _in_, _that_, _on_, and _as_ are associated with male labels.
 Their relatively high TF-IDF scores here make them significant in terms of the eventual prediction of a label for this review.

 # Lesson Conclusion

-Taken togehter, this lesson and [Linear Regression analysis with scikit-learn](/en/lessons/linear-regression) have covered some of the most considerations that must be made when working with linear and logistic regression models.
+Taken together, this lesson and [Linear Regression analysis with scikit-learn](/en/lessons/linear-regression) have covered some of the most important considerations that must be met when working with linear and logistic regression models.
 The first of these considerations is whether either model is agood fit for your task.
 Linear regression models use one or more quantitative variables (discrete or continuous) to predict one quantitative variable.
 Logistic regression models use one or more quantitative variables to predict a category (usually binary).
-Once these you fit these aspects of your data to the right model, you can use either model to assess the following:
+Once you fit these aspects of your data to the right model, you can use either model to assess the following:

 1. How effectively do the independent variables predict the dependent variable?
 2. How linearly related are the independent variables to the dependent variable?
 3. If the model's predictions are mostly accurate and the model's performance is mostly consistent throughout the data, which independent variables best predict the dependent variable?

 These questions are central to linear and logistic regression models.
-When implementing these models in Python with a library like Scikit-Learn, it's also helpful to notice areas where one's computational workflow can be repeated or repurposed with minor changes.
+When implementing these models in Python with a library like scikit-learn, it's also helpful to notice areas where one's computational workflow can be repeated or repurposed with minor changes.
 The core elements of the workflow I have used are as follows:

-1. Load metadata and target labels from CSV file into a Pandas DataFrame
+1. Load metadata and target labels from CSV file into a pandas DataFrame
 2. Load term frequency data from external CSVs (one CSV per row in the metadata)
-3. Convert term frequency data to a sparse matrix using one of Scikit-Learn vectorizers
+3. Convert term frequency data to a sparse matrix using one of scikit-learn vectorizers
-4. Use Scikit-Learn classes to perform feature selection, the TF-IDF transformation (for text data), and a train-test split
+4. Use scikit-learn classes to perform feature selection, the TF-IDF transformation (for text data), and a train-test split
 5. Train the appropriate model on the training data and the training labels
 6. Make predictions on holdout data
 7. Evaluate performance by comparing the predictions to the holdout data "true" labels
 8. Validate by making sure the parametric assumptions of that model are satisfied
 9. If model performs well and has been validated, examine the model's intercept and coefficients to formulate research questions, generate hypotheses, design future experiments, etc.

 Each of these steps in the workflow that I have demonstrated can be customized as well.
 For example, metadata can be loaded from other sources such as XML files, JSON files, or an external database.
-Term or lemma frequencies can be derived from files containing documents full text.
+Term or lemma frequencies can be derived from files containing documents' full text.
-Using Scikit-Learn, additional transformations beyond TF-IDF (e.g., z-scores, l1, and l2 transformations) can be applied to your training features.
-You can use Scikit-Learn to perform more advanced cross-validation methods beyond a simple train-test split, and you can train and evaluate a range of Scikit-Learn classifiers.
+Using scikit-learn, additional transformations beyond TF-IDF (e.g., z-scores, l1, and l2 transformations) can be applied to your training features.
+You can use scikit-learn to perform more advanced cross-validation methods beyond a simple train-test split, and you can train and evaluate a range of scikit-learn classifiers.
 As a result, getting started with linear and logistic regression in Python is an excellent way to branch out into the larger world of machine learning.
 I hope this lesson has helped you begin that journey.

 # Alternatives to Anaconda